simgrid/simgrid/docs/source/outcomes.rst

 ``rollfile`` does the same, but overwrites old messages when the file grows too large and ``splitfile`` creates new files when the maximum size is reached.
 Each category can have its own appender.

+For more information, please refer to the :ref:`programmer's interface <logging_prog>` to learn how to produce messages from your code, or to :ref:`logging_config` to see how to change the settings at runtime.

 Graphical and statistical logging
 *********************************